 The oscilloscope samples the CAN (standard) or CAN-FD (option) signal at the specified sample position, and judges each data point to be logic "1" or logic "0" according to the preset threshold level.
-You need to specify the CAN or CAN-FD signal type and sample position.
+You need to specify the CAN/CAN-FD signal type and sample position.

 In the Decode menu, click or tap the drop-down button of Bus Type to select CAN, then configure the parameters for CAN decoding.
-Wherein, CAN-FD Baud and FD Sample Position are available when you have installed the MHO2000-AUTOA option.
-The CAN-FD Baud is the baud rate of the CAN-FD bus.
+The CAN-FD Baud and FD Sample Position items are available only when the CAN-FD option is installed and enabled.
+The CAN-FD Baud item specifies the baud rate of the CAN-FD bus.